benjamin-cates/astro_nalgebra/README.md

     val * T::pi()
 }
 ```
 If the desired precision of the calculation was stored in val, then the call to `BigFloat::pi()` would not be able to access the precision because `RealField::pi()` does not take any arguments.
 Therefore, the desired precision has to be stored in the type itself.
-This does mean that it does not support precision specification at runtime.